Michael Hollick

-Michael Andrew Hollick (born August 5, 1973) is an American actor.
-He is best known for providing the voice and motion capture of Niko Bellic in the 2008 video game Grand Theft Auto IV.
+Michael Hollick (born August 5, 1973) is an American actor and Broadway performer.
+He is best known for providing the voice and motion capture for Niko Bellic in the 2008 video game Grand Theft Auto IV and portraying Scar in The Lion King musical.

 Early life

-Michael Andrew Hollick was born in Brooklyn, New York on August 5, 1973.
 He attended Carnegie Mellon University, where he received a Bachelor of Fine Arts degree.

 Career

-Hollick has appeared in plays like De La Guarda, Fuerzabruta on off-Broadway, and Tarzan and Jumpers on Broadway.
+Since 1995, Hollick has appeared in numerous plays, including De La Guarda, Fuerzabruta on off-Broadway, and Tarzan and Jumpers on Broadway.

 Other credits include minor TV roles in Law & Order, Hawaii Five-0, Law & Order: Criminal Intent, Law & Order: Special Victims Unit and Sex and the City.
 Hollick played the villainous character Scar in the Las Vegas production of The Lion King.

-In 2004, he was hired by Rockstar Games to provide the voice and motion capture of Niko Bellic in their video game Grand Theft Auto IV, which was released in April 2008.
-After the game's release, Hollick argued that he was not paid enough for his work, having received $100,000 for his work while the game grossed $600 million in total.
+In 2004, he was hired by Rockstar Games to perform both the voice and motion capture for Niko Bellic, the lead character in Grand Theft Auto IV.
+Released in April 2008, the game received widespread critical acclaim and became a massive financial success, with Hollick receiving praise for his gritty, realistic portrayal of the troubled protagonist.

+Following Grand Theft Auto IV's release, Hollick had a public dispute with Rockstar Games and their parent company Take-Two Interactive.
+Despite the game's financial success (earning over $600 million in its first week alone), Hollick was reportedly paid only $100,000 for 15 months of work.
+He publicly criticized Rockstar Games and the video game industry for underpaying actors, highlighting in interviews that, unlike film or television, voice actors in games at the time received no royalties or residuals—sparking a broader conversation about fair compensation in gaming.
+However, Hollick primarily placed the blame on the Screen Actors Guild (SAG) for failing to secure better protections for voice actors, rather than on Rockstar themselves.

+On July 12th 2025, Hollick joined Cameo.

 Personal life

-Hollick lives in Las Vegas.
-In 2007, he married actress Angela Tsai.
-On July 22, 2010, Tsai gave birth to their son, Maxwell Ming Hollick.
-In 2015, she gave birth to their daughter Eva.
+Hollick has been married to actress Angela Tsai since 2007.
+On July 22, 2010, Tsai gave birth to their son.
+In 2015, she gave birth to their daughter.